Loading...

 Read on to learn when each is appropriate, so your facility, warehouse, or factory can maintain a safe and secure workplace.

 In general, a light-duty cable cover is durable enough to support pedestrian and light vehicle traffic.
-These are commonly used in homes, garages, offices, workshops, and factories.
+These are typically used indoors or in controlled environments such as homes, garages, offices, workshops and factories, and where forklifts, cars, and trucks are not present.

 A heavy-duty cable protector, on the other hand, is designed for high-volume traffic in industrial, construction, mining, and military applications.
+They are built to withstand repeated vehicle crossings, including cars, trucks, and heavy machinery, in both indoor and outdoor environments.
 These types of protectors can retain their hold when under extreme duress.

 When making a cable cover comparison to select the right product for your use, it’s important to understand the differences between various load capacities.